liamschwie/athletic.net-video-grabber/README.md

 # 🎥 Brightcove Video Download Guide

-A step-by-step tutorial to extract and download high-quality videos from Brightcove players.
+A step-by-step tutorial to extract and download high-quality videos from Athletic.net race results using Brightcove players.

 ## 🔍 Overview

 This guide explains how to:

-✅ Find the hidden video stream URL from a Brightcove player page
+✅ Find the hidden video id from a Athletic.net race results page
 ✅ Download the highest quality (1080p/4K) using `ffmpeg`
 ✅ Bypass common restrictions (Referer/DRM)

 ### 🎯 Works for:

-- Brightcove-hosted videos (e.g., news sites, educational platforms)
-- HLS (`.m3u8`) or MP4 streams
+- Any results website using Athletic.net to store videos

 ---